 Most of the time, organizations confuse Agile Development and the scrum process to be the same.
 However, there is a difference between Agile methodology vs Scrum.

 Simply put, Agile lays down the process, followed by software development teams to ensure quality and timely delivery.
-On the other hand, Scrum is one of the frameworks of Agile Development.
+On the other hand, Scrum is one of the frameworks of agile product development frameworks.

 The Scrum guide explains the true intent of scrum, which states: